rzuehlsd/nanoGRBLizer/README.md

 #endif //  NANO_GRBLIZER
 ```

-Now the changes to the default parameter definition.
+Add the changes to the default parameter definition.
 Past the following section directly below the `DEFAULTS_GENERIC` block.

 ```
 #ifdef NANO_GRBLIZER